 Each project is carried out in distinct, linear phases.
 These phases call out specific milestones that are marked by deliverables.
 Deliverables can take the form of documents, functional systems, or accomplishments.
 At the conclusion of each project phase, success is measured and evaluated by each party.
 Sometimes, the conclusion of a phase is the appropriate time to adjust the required project deliverables, or even its goals and scope.

-The remainder of the project is mapped and the high-level design presented during the proposal process is expanded.
+The remainder of the project is mapped and the high-level design that was presented during the proposal process is expanded.
 The core project documentation is drafted, typically including Project Plan, Design, Implementation Plan, and Test Plan.
 Collaborative design sessions allow our team to work closely with your IT operations and management staff, facilitating a reciprocal exchange as all design aspects are thoroughly discussed, determined, and iterated.

 Build the lab environment and test it against Test Plan and Implementation Plan.
 Build the pilot environment and test it against Implementation Plan, User Experience, and Success Criteria.
 Revise Project Plan and Documentation, informed by the lessons learned.